msampaio/rpScripts/README.md

 RP Scripts are command-line Python scripts designed to extract rhythmic partitioning information from given digital music scores files, plot partitiogram and indexogram, and to create annotated digital music scores files.

-RP Scripts reads MusicXML (compressed or not) and Kern files and generates RP data in CSV files as well as partitioning charts.
+RP Scripts reads MusicXML (compressed or not), Kern, and MIDI files and generates RP data in CSV files as well as partitioning charts.

 ## Install